 Usually, the palpebral conjunctiva of the upper eyelid is involved, but the bulbar conjunctiva is sometimes affected.
 In the palpebral form, square, hard, flattened, closely packed, pale pink to grayish cobblestone papillae are present in the upper tarsal conjunctiva.
 The uninvolved bulbar conjunctiva is milky white.
 In the bulbar (limbal) form, the circumcorneal conjunctiva becomes hypertrophied and grayish.
 Discharge may be tenacious and mucoid, containing numerous eosinophils.

-In 3 to 11% of patients, a corneal ulcer develops, causing pain and increased photophobia.
+In 3 to 11% of patients, a corneal ulcer Corneal Ulcer A corneal ulcer is a corneal epithelial defect with underlying inflammation usually due to invasion by bacteria, fungi, viruses, or Acanthamoeba.
+It can be initiated by mechanical trauma... read more develops, causing pain and increased photophobia.
 Other corneal changes (eg, central plaques) and white limbal deposits of eosinophils (Horner-Trantas dots) may be seen.

-Seasonal allergic conjunctivitis is less likely to require multiple drugs or intermittent topical corticosteroids.
+Seasonal allergic conjunctivitis is less likely to require multiple medications or intermittent topical corticosteroids.

 Allergic conjunctivitis is usually caused by airborne allergens and can be seasonal or perennial.